learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Chaining Methods

 You are also able to chain methods together with Spark.
-In one line, remove the tax and discount from the revenue of BuyStuff use a collection method to see the 15 costliest items.
+In one line, remove the tax and discount from the revenue of BuyStuff and use a collection method to see the 15 costliest items.

 ```python